 10 Personal Growth Goals for 2025: The Ultimate Blueprint

 Every December, I sit down with a cup of coffee and think about the year ahead.
 It’s not just a ritual, it’s a lifeline.
-Setting goals keeps me grounded, pushes me forward, and reminds me that time is my most precious currency.

 What is a personal growth goal?